chanzuckerberg/safe_type/README.md

 - Override `handle_exceptions` to change the behavior of exceptions handling (e.g: send to the logger, or no exception)
 - Override `default` or `strict` to modify the default and strict rule.

-# Prior Art
+## Prior Art
-This gem was inspired by [rails_param](https://github.com/nicolasblanco/rails_param) and [dry-types](https://github.com/dry-rb/dry-types). `dry-types` has a complex interface.
+`safe_type` pulls heavy inspiration from [dry-types](https://github.com/dry-rb/dry-types) and [rails_param](https://github.com/nicolasblanco/rails_param).
-Also it does not support in place coercion, and it will be complicated to `ENV` since the design of its `Hash Schemas`. `rails_param` relies on Rails and it is only for the `params`.
+The interface in `safe_type` looks similar to the interface in `dry-types`, however, `safe_type` supports some additional features such as in-place coercion using the Ruby bang method interface and the ability to define schemas using Ruby hashes and arrays. `safe_type` also borrows some concepts from `rails_param`, but with some fundamental differences such as `safe_type` not relying  on Rails and `safe_type` not having a focus on only typing Rails controller parameters.
-Therefore, `safe_type` was created.
-It integrated some ideas from both gems, and it was designed specifically for type checking to provide an clean and easy-to-use interface.
+The goal of `safe_type` is to provide a good tradeoff between complexity and flexibility by enabling type checking through a clean and easy-to-use interface.
-It should be useful when working with any string or hash where the values are coming from an external source, such as `ENV` variables, rails `params`, or API calls.
+`safe_type` should be useful when working with any string or hash where the values could be ambiguously typed, such as `ENV` variables, rails `params`, or network responses..

-## License
+# License
-`safe_type` is released under an MIT license.
+The `safe_type` project licensed and available open source under the terms of the [MIT license](http://opensource.org/licenses/MIT).